sy-python/ratwork_mechanism_bot/README.md

 ## Features

-Whenever a user's message amasses enough reactions, the bot will automatically assign them a role the corresponds to the reacted emote.
+Whenever a user's message amasses enough reactions, the bot will automatically assign them a role that corresponds to the reacted emote.
 The user can remove those roles once every week using the `/cleanse` command.

 ## Requirements